chanzuckerberg/miniwdl/docs/wdlviz.md

     main(sys.argv[1:])
 ```

-Then, we make a second pass to add the dependency edges (if both source and sink are among the nodes we included).
+We make a second pass to add the dependency edges (if both source and sink are among the nodes we included).
 Lastly, the standard footer to invoke our `main()` function.

 Putting these together, we can run a simple example: